annennenne/causalDisco/README.md

 <img src="man/figures/README-plot wip-1.png" alt="" width="100%" />

-- Make required work for our algorithms.
-It breaks when it internally calls `tpdag`, so look into that…

 - In documentation of defaults for tests maybe add the underlying engine defaults if they differ?